Biplane fighter aces

 Ángel Salas Larrazábal was born on 10 October 1906 in Orduna, Viscaya, Spain.

-He joined the army in 1921 and in 1926, he was an artillery Lieutenant.
+He joined the army in 1921 and in 1926, he was an artillery teniente.

 At the end of 1930, as the result of an uprising in Cuatro Vientos, led by Ramón Franco and Hidalgo de Cisneros, the Air Force Arm was disbanded and its personnel were returned to their original Arm or Corps, temporarily detached from the Air Force.
 Shortly afterwards he went to Africa, where he remained until the Uprising, serving first in Tetuan, and later at Cabo Juby and Ifni.

-He was promoted to Captain in February 1936, and in July he was with the Fokker VII Squadron at Cabo Juby.
+He was promoted to capitán in February 1936, and in July he was with the Fokker VII Squadron at Cabo Juby.

-He learned of the Uprising at Melilla, and decided, together with Escribano, to cross to Spain immediately, each traveling independently.
-Salas crossed from Getafe to Pamplona on 18 July, leading a patrol of three Breguet 19s, with Tasso and Pardo Pimente1.
+He learned of the Uprising at Melilla where he was staying with his parents and his brothers at their summer residence, and decided, together with Escribano, to cross to Spain immediately, each traveling independently.
+Salas crossed from Getafe to Pamplona on 18 July, leading a patrol of three Breguet XIXs, with Tasso and Pardo Pimentel.

-Salas and his companions were imprisoned in Pamplona until released by Nationalist forces.
+Salas and his companions were imprisoned in Pamplona until released by Nationalist forces (Pamplona was captured by the rebels on 19 July).

 His first war mission was to liaise between General Mola and General Franco.